Must know this about Dolphin Shows!

 It would be a place out of sight if he did not create the famous documentary “The Cove” which won the Academy Award for best documentary in 2010.
 You must watch!
 I promise you won’t go anywhere near a dolphin show.

 The documentary shows in great detail how dolphins are gathered together at the annual dolphin hunt to capture them (they are the luckier ones maybe) to sell for theme parks around the globe, and the rest who does not make through the selection process will die in the cove.

-The picture is brutal as the water slowly changes its color to red while you hear and then later see what’s those innocent dolphin`s fate.
-It grabbed me from the beginning and at the end I was shocked.
+That picture is brutal as the water slowly changes its color to red while you hear and then later see what’s those innocent dolphin`s fate.
+It grabbed me from the beginning and in the end I was shocked.
 But hey what was I thinking?

-I couldn`t possibly believe that those dolphins at the parks just one by one decided to apply for a job at Seaworld to do trick so you and I can have a good time!!
+I couldn`t possibly believe that those dolphins at the parks just one by one decided to apply for a job at Seaworld to do tricks in the dolphin show so you and I can have a good time!!
 Sadly I needed 33 years to face the brutal truth hidden behind the entertainment.

 Not once a person said: